flix/book/src/pattern-matching.md

 ```

 This may be a contrived example, but it
-demonstrates a common pitfall, which is easy
+demonstrates a common pitfall, which is easily fixed.
-fixed.

 This is because the first case is a polymorphic record
 with a defined `height`-label, whereas the second case